 - United States Trademark Registration Office

-There are all of the international domains and the country code suffixes as well.
-However, many of those, in order to get a domain name, you have to have a bona fide business establishment within the country.
+There are also international domains and the country code suffixes.
+However, in order to get a domain name in many countries, you have to have a bona fide business establishment or physical presence within the country.
 Our typical recommendation for client’s doing business internationally is to focus on the countries that you do business in, and the countries where products are made or services are delivered/rendered.
 This is often a good starting point.